British Royal Regiment of Artillery

 The regiment saw service in every campaign of the war.
 For example, 8 companies served in America during this war.
 In this section, only a few examples of its services are depicted.

-In January 1755, a detachment of the regiment (6 officers and 60 men), under command of captain-lieutenant Hind sailed from Great Britain with Braddock's force destined to the expedition against Fort Duquesne in North America.
+In January 1755, a detachment of the regiment (2 lieutenants, 3 fireworkers, 1 cadet, and 50 men), under command of Captain-Lieutenant Hind sailed from Great Britain with Braddock's force destined to the expedition against Fort Duquesne.
+On its arrival in North America, the detachment was placed under the command of Captain Ord.
+The detachment was annihilated in an ambush on the Monongahela.

 In May 1758, 3 companies of the regiment were sent to the Isle of Wight.
 They then took part in an expedition against the French Coasts from June 1 to July 1.
-A few days later in North America, on July 8, the 4th and 17th coys of the regiment fought in the disastrous battle of Carillon.
+A few days later in North America, on July 8, the 4th and 17th coys of the regiment fought in the disastrous Battle of Carillon.
 At daybreak on July 9, the British army re-embarked and retreated to the head of the lake where it reoccupied the camp it had left a few days before.
+Meanwhile, another detachment of the regiment under the command of George Williamson took part in the siege and capture of Louisbourg which surrendered on July 26.
 In the summer of the same year, 2 coys were among the first British contingent (6,000 men) sent to reinforce the Allied army of Ferdinand of Brunswick in Germany.
 The contingent embarked at Gravesend on July 19, disembarked at Emden on August 3 and arrived at Coesfeld on August 17, after marching through a very heavy rain.

 In 1759, 2 light batteries (9 x 6-pdr guns) and 1 heavy battery (10 x 12-pdr guns) served in Germany with the Allied Army of Ferdinand of Brunswick.
-On August 1, these detachments took part in the battle of Minden where the heavy brigade formed part of the 2nd column under major Haase, a light brigade was attached to the first line of the 3rd column and the other light brigade was attached to the first line of the 7th column.
+On August 1, these detachments took part in the Battle of Minden where the heavy brigade formed part of the 2nd column under Major Haase, a light brigade was attached to the first line of the 3rd column and the other light brigade was attached to the first line of the 7th column.
 These brigades were renowned for their clean guns and their efficiency of fire.
-The same year in North America, a detachment of the regiment took part in the expedition against Québec who finally surrendered on September 18.
-At the end of October, when vice-admiral Saunders left with his fleet for Great Britain, about 430 men of the regiment remained as garrison in Québec along with 10 infantry battalions.
+The same year in North America, a detachment of the regiment under the command of George Williamson took part in the expedition against Québec who finally surrendered on September 18.
+At the end of October, when Vice-Admiral Saunders left with his fleet for Great Britain, about 430 men of the regiment remained as garrison in Québec along with 10 infantry battalions.

 In 1761, 3 companies of the regiment took part in the expedition against Belle-Isle.